samhermes/samhermes/_writing/nightlight/the-truth-will-set-you-free.md

 ---
-title: The truth will set you free
+title: The Truth Will Set You Free
 date: 2024-09-11 19:13:00 Z
 series: Nightlight
 backgroundColor: a3d4ff